 Anything with an Imprimatur and Nihil Obstat is automatically trustworthy.
 That’s the point of the stamps.
 But a lack of them doesn’t invalidate a translation.
 Choosing a critical edition published directly by a Catholic publishing house is also a sure way to go.

 The International Carmelite Studies’ edition of Story of a Soul: The Autobiography of St. Thérèse of Lisieux is generally regarded as the most faithful rendition.

 Ignatius Press offers a critical edition of St Augustine’s Confessions, which maintains the beautiful poetic lilt to his text.

 TAN Books publishes a series of guides called The Classics Made Simple.
 These booklets help the modern reader unpack classic Catholic texts.
 They accompany the texts, which are also available from TAN Books.
-The guides for An Introduction to the Devout Life, Abandonment to Divine Providence, and True Devotion to Mary are all on my wishlist.
+Many of these guides, including True Devotion to Mary are all on my wishlist.

 Any of these books would make a great study, it’s just about finding the right fit for your group!
 Do you have a favorite (or a flop!) that didn’t make this list?
 Please let me know about it below.